NLnetLabs/rpki-doc/source/krill/index.rst

-If you want to know more about the project planning, please have a look at the high level `roadmap <https://nlnetlabs.nl/projects/rpki/project-plan/>`_ on our website, or get at a more detailed overview of the `milestones <https://github.com/NLnetLabs/krill/milestones?direction=asc&sort=due_date&state=open>`_ on GitHub.
+If you want to know more about the project planning, please have a look at the high level `roadmap <https://nlnetlabs.nl/projects/rpki/project-plan/>`_ on our website, or get at a more detailed overview of the `releases <https://github.com/NLnetLabs/krill/projects?query=is%3Aopen+sort%3Aname-asc/>`_ on GitHub.

 If you have any questions, comments or ideas, you are welcome  to discuss them on our `RPKI mailing list <https://nlnetlabs.nl/mailman/listinfo/rpki>`_, or feel free to `create an issue <https://github.com/NLnetLabs/krill/issues>`_ on GitHub.